bsullivan44/data_for_cosmonauts/README.md

 ## Requirements

 We will be using git, python, a suite of libraries in python, and jupyter notebook to write and run the code in.

-Therefore, You will need to install on your local machine:
+Therefore, you will need to install on your local machine:

 ||
 | --------------- |